Best Practices - Bb Test Taking Tips

-open only your Internet browser (Firefox, Chrome, or Safari),
+- open only your Internet browser - Firefox recommended,

-set the window size before you begin the test (do not maximize/minimize during a test).
+- set the window size before you begin the test (do not change/maximize/minimize during a test),

-Do not use a wireless (WiFi) or satellite connection for a test.
+Do not use a wireless (WiFi) connection, a satellite connection, or a mobile device.

 Single-click links.
 Do NOT double-click in Blackboard.
 Double-clicking can open and close the test before you begin.